microsoft/TypeScript-Website/packages/handbook-v1/en/Compiler Options.md

 # Transpile any .ts files in the folder src, with the default settings
 tsc src/*.ts

-# Transpile any .ts files in the folder src, with the compiler settings from tsconfig.json
+# Transpile any files referenced in with the compiler settings from tsconfig.production.json
-tsc --project tsconfig.json src/*.ts
+tsc --project tsconfig.production.json
 ```

 ## Compiler Options